Montana-Media-Arts/webDesignFall2024/_docs/topic-10/09-find-fonts/03-page.md

   </div>
 </div>

-Like mentioned previously, `font-family: ` can be used for generic font classes (<span style="font-family: serif; font-size: 1.2em;">serif</span>, <span style="font-family: sans-serif; font-size: 1.2em;">sans-serif</span>, and <span style="font-family: monospace; font-size: 1.2em;">monospace</span>) and also for specific font family names.
+As mentioned previously, `font-family: ` can be used for generic font classes (<span style="font-family: serif; font-size: 1.2em;">serif</span>, <span style="font-family: sans-serif; font-size: 1.2em;">sans-serif</span>, and <span style="font-family: monospace; font-size: 1.2em;">monospace</span>) and also for specific font family names.

 Using `@font-face`, fonts can be named in relation to their files.
-This can be the same for the whole family (i.e. `font-family: 'Playfair Display'`) or specific to different variations (i.e. `font-family: 'Playfair Display Bold'`) depending on how the rule is structured.
+This can be the same for the whole family (i.e., `font-family: 'Playfair Display'`) or specific to different variations (i.e., `font-family: 'Playfair Display Bold'`) depending on how the rule is structured.